NERSC/buildtest-nersc/README.md

 buildtest config view
 ```

 Please make sure you are using tip of `devel` with buildtest when writing tests.
-You should sync your local `devel` with upstream
+You should sync your local devel branch with upstream
 fork, for more details see [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing/code_contribution_guide.html).

 First time around you should discover all buildspecs this can be done via ``buildtest buildspec find``.
 The command below will find